mlrun/mlrun/docs/feature-store/feature-sets.md

 The data pipeline is defined using MLRun graph (DAG) language.
 Graph steps can be pre-defined operators (such as aggregate, filter, encode, map, join, impute, etc) or custom python classes/functions.
-Read more about the graph in [**Serving and Data Pipelines**](../serving/serving-graph.md).
+Read more about the graph in [Real-time serving pipelines (graphs)](../serving/serving-graph.md).

 The `pandas` and `spark` engines are good for simple batch transformations, while the `storey` stream processing engine (the default engine) can handle complex workflows and real-time sources.

 The results from the transformation pipeline are stored in one or more material targets.
 Data for offline access, such as training, is usually stored in Parquet files.
 Data for online access such as serving is stored in a NoSQL DB.
-Users can use the default targets or add/replace with additional custom targets.
+You can use the default targets or add/replace with additional custom targets.

 Graph example (storey engine):
 ```python